 Comparison with today's setup.
 Today, cloud providers do not offer any bandwidth guarantees to tenants.
 VMs are allocated using a greedy locality-aware strategy and bandwidth is fair-shared across tenants using TCP.
-In Figure 12(a), we compare the performance of Bazaar-I against a setup representative of today's scenario, which we denote as Fair-sharing.
-For low values of occupancy, Fair-sharing achieves a better performance than Bazaar-I. The reason is that Bazaar-I reserves the network bandwidth throughout the entire duration of a tenant's job.
+In Figure 13(a), we compare the performance of Bazaar-I against a setup representative of today's scenario, which we denote as Fair-sharing.
+For low values of occupancy, Fair-sharing achieves a slight better performance than Bazaar-I. The reason is that Bazaar-I reserves the network bandwidth throughout the entire duration of a tenant's job.
 This also includes the map and reduce phase, which are typically characterized by little or no network activity.
-In contrast, in Fair-sharing, the network bandwidth is not exclusively assigned to tenants and, hence, due to the statistical multiplexing, it obtains a higher utilization.
-Yet, for high values of occupancy, which are typical of today's datacenters [42], the performance of Fair-sharing drops significantly.
+In contrast, in Fair-sharing, the network bandwidth is not exclusively assigned to tenants and, hence, due to greater multiplexing, it achieves a higher network utilization.
+Yet, for high values of occupancy, which are typical of today's datacenters [42], rejected requests significantly increase.
 This is due to the high congestion incurred in the core of the network, caused by the sub-optimal placement of VMs and corresponding flows.
-The main drawback of Fair-sharing, however, is highlighted in Figures 12(b) and 12(c), which show that i) rejected requests significantly increase, and ii) job completion time (and hence tenant cost) is extended for at least 50% of the jobs due to network contention and for 12% of the jobs the actual completion time is at least twice the desired completion time.